-Fort Frederica National Monument – Administered by the National Park Service, Fort Frederica is located on St. Simon’s Island and interprets the struggle between Great Britain and Spain for domination of the New World.
-Fort Frederica was the focus of defense for the fledgling English colony of Georgia.
-The remains of the fortified settlement, established in 1736 by the founder of Georgia, General James Edward Oglethorpe, include ruins of the fort, barracks, walls, moat, and several houses.
-The fort was established at a time when Great Britain, France, and Spain all claimed the area.
+Fort Frederica National Monument – Administered by the National Park Service, Fort Frederica is located on St. Simon’s Island and interprets the struggle between Great Britain and Spain to dominate the New World.
+Fort Frederica was the defense focus for the fledgling English colony of Georgia.
+The remains of the fortified settlement, established in 1736 by the founder of Georgia, General James Edward Oglethorpe, including ruins of the fort, barracks, walls, moat, and several houses.
+The fort was established when Great Britain, France, and Spain claimed the area.
 In 1742, a British victory over the Spanish at the Battle of Bloody Marsh secured Britain’s hold on Georgia.
 The battle site is six miles south of Fort Frederica.
-The fort and town fell into decline after Oglethorpe’s regiment was disbanded in 1749 and a 1758 fire destroyed most of the buildings.
+The fort and town fell into decline after Oglethorpe’s regiment was disbanded in 1749, and a 1758 fire destroyed most of the buildings.
 Fort Frederica is on St. Simon’s Island, 12 miles from Brunswick.
-It can be reached by traveling on US 17 and the Brunswick-St. Simons Causeway.
+It can be reached by traveling on U.S. 17 and the Brunswick-St. Simons Causeway.
 A visitors center, just east of the townsite, is open daily 9:00 a.m. – 5:00 p.m.
 (912) 638-3639.
 Admission.
 912-638-3639.

-St. Marys – St. Marys, one of Georgia’s oldest towns, is in the southeast corner of the state nine miles from the Atlantic Ocean.
-Historic St. Marys, Georgia offers picturesque streets lined with centuries-old live-oaks and the restorative beauty of waterways and marshes.
+St. Marys – St. Marys, one of Georgia’s oldest towns, is in the state’s southeast corner, nine miles from the Atlantic Ocean.
+Historic St. Marys, Georgia, offers picturesque streets lined with centuries-old live oaks and the restorative beauty of waterways and marshes.
 The city was once called home to pirates, smugglers, and a robust shipping industry.
-The St. Marys area was first explored in the mid 16th century as part of the settlement of Spanish Florida when nearby St. Augustine, Florida was the established capital.
+The St. Marys area was first explored in the mid-16th century as part of the settlement of Spanish Florida when nearby St. Augustine, Florida, was the established capital.
 Settlement for Georgians became legal after the Treaty of Paris in 1763.
 The town of St. Mary’s was officially established on November 20, 1787, and was made a United States port of entry on March 2, 1799.
-After the Act Prohibiting Importation of Slaves took effect in 1808, St. Marys became, along with Spanish Amelia Island, a center for smuggling especially during the period between 1812-1819 when various rebel groups held Ameilia Island.
-During the War of 1812, the Battle of Fort Peter occurred nearby along St. Marys River.
+After the Act Prohibiting Importation of Slaves took effect in 1808, St. Marys became, along with Spanish Amelia Island, a center for smuggling, especially between 1812-1819 when various rebel groups held Amelia Island.
+During the War of 1812, the Battle of Fort Peter occurred nearby along the St. Marys River.
 The British captured the fort and the town, occupying it for about a month.
-During the Civil War, the United States Navy bombarded the town’s shoreside buildings.
+The United States Navy bombarded the town’s shoreside buildings during the Civil War.
 In 2012, this quaint seaside city is called home to 17,606 people.

 St. Marys Historic District – The historic district encompasses the original grid pattern plan of the town as laid out in 1788.
 During the late 18th century, St. Marys was a bustling seaport.
-Historic sites in the district include the “Washington Oak,” the only remaining tree of four oaks planted in 1799 on the day George Washington was buried and the 1808 Presbyterian Church, famous for its historic bell, which was cast by Paul and Joseph Warren Revere.
+Historic sites in the district include the “Washington Oak,” the only remaining tree of four oaks planted in 1799 on the day George Washington was buried, and the 1808 Presbyterian Church, famous for its historic bell, which Paul and Joseph Warren Revere cast.
 The St. Mary’s Historic District is roughly bounded by Waterfront Road, Norris, Alexander, and the Oak Grove Cemetery.
-For more information contact the Orange Hall Welcome Center, Osborne and Conyers Streets.
+For more information, contact the Orange Hall Welcome Center, Osborne, and Conyers Streets.
 (912) 882-4000 or l-800-868-8687.

 McIntosh Sugar Mill Tabby Ruins – Tabby, a building material unique to the area, is made of oyster shells, sand, and water.
 The mill was built in 1826 and is the largest and best preserved of all tabby remains in the Southeast.
-Its rooms, which were devoted to the grinding, boiling and processing of cane for sugar products, are still intact.
-The building burned in the mid-1800’s and was never rebuilt.
-The ruins are one of the oldest industrial sites of Georgia.
+Its rooms, devoted to the grinding, boiling, and processing of cane for sugar products, are still intact.
+The building burned in the mid-1800s and was never rebuilt.
+The ruins are one of the oldest industrial sites in Georgia.
 Located off of Charlie Smith Sr. Hwy, just left of Kings Bay Road and the Stimpson Gate of Naval Submarine Base Kings Bay, 3600 Charlie Smith Sr. Hwy, 912-729-5600.

 Cumberland Island – St Marys is the gateway to Cumberland Island, Georgia’s largest and southernmost barrier island.
 Here, pristine maritime forests, undeveloped beaches, and wide marshes whisper the stories of both man and nature.
-Natives, missionaries, enslaved African Americans and Wealthy Industrialists all walked here.
-Cumberland Island is one of the largest undeveloped barrier islands in along the Atlantic coast.
+Natives, missionaries, enslaved African Americans, and Wealthy Industrialists walked here.
+Cumberland Island is one of the largest undeveloped barrier islands along the Atlantic coast.
 The island has one of the largest maritime forests remaining in the United States and one of the largest wilderness areas in a National Seashore on the east coast.
-Located seven miles east of St. Marys, Cumberland Island and is only accessible by boat.
+Located seven miles east of St. Marys, Cumberland Island, and is only accessible by boat.
 A concession-operated passenger-only ferry departs from downtown St. Marys.
-Reservations are strongly encouraged and passengers must be present 30 minutes prior to departure.
+Reservations are strongly encouraged, and passengers must be present 30 minutes before departure.
 Admission fee, ferry fee, and additional fees for camping and interpretive programs.

-The Dungeness Historic District encompasses historic resources from several periods including a prehistoric shell midden on which later mansions were constructed; a wharf, thought to be the site of the early Spanish mission of San Pedro, an historic cemetery, an early 19th century house constructed of tabby, a cement made of lime, water, and crushed oyster shells, and the ruins of Dungeness Mansion, constructed on the site of the earlier Miner residence.
+The Dungeness Historic District encompasses historical resources from several periods, including a prehistoric shell midden on which later mansions were constructed; a wharf thought to be the site of the early Spanish mission of San Pedro, a historic cemetery, an early 19th-century house constructed of tabby, a cement made of lime, water, and crushed oyster shells, and the ruins of Dungeness Mansion, constructed on the site of the earlier Miner residence.

 The Stafford Plantation Historic District includes the 1901 Stafford House, built for William Coleman Carnegie near the site of the Stafford plantation cemetery.